Understanding His story helps us to understand that His-Story is our Story!

 God redeems people from a legacy of unfaithfulness set by parents or ancestors and gives them a new purpose, a new identity, and a new legacy as they serve Him.

 As we continue to study the Bible chronologically, we need to remember that sometimes just a few chapters can cover many years and other times many chapters may cover only a few years.
 During the latter part of the Divided Kingdom Era, we find ourselves in one of those situations where there are a lot of Scriptures read and only a few years of the history of Israel is covered.
 When we began our study in Genesis, we moved from creation up through the flood in just seven chapters and covered more than a thousand years.
 We are in a very detailed area of the Scriptures in 2 Kings, 2 Chronicles, Proverbs and a number of Psalms.
-From the introduction of King Hezekiah in Week 46 to his death in Week 57 in our daily readings, the Lord chose to give us a lot of detail for this twenty-nine year period of Hezekiah’s reign and the latter part of Isaiah’s ministry.
+From the introduction of King Hezekiah in Week 46 to his death in Week 57 in our daily readings, the Lord chose to give us a lot of details for this twenty-nine year period of Hezekiah’s reign and the latter part of Isaiah’s ministry.
 So, it’s going to take us several lessons to get through this period and we are beginning with a look at the sons of Korah and some of the Psalms that were written by the sons of Korah.
 (All of the males descended from Korah were called sons of Korah.)
 These Psalms were being sung by the gatekeepers, the descendants of Korah during Hezekiah’s reign, and Hezekiah was assembling the Scriptures together for the worship of Yahweh!

 Korah and his followers were an example of the high cost of sin.
 But sin does not have to pass from generation to generation.
 Hezekiah did not follow his father, Ahaz’s, rebellion against the Lord and the sons of Korah did not follow their father’s rebellion against Moses and the Lord.
 Hezekiah became the best king Judah ever had!
 He possibly even rivaled David as the greatest king?
 Here is what the Scriptures say: “He trusted in the Lord, the God of Israel; so that after him there was none like him among all the kings of Judah, nor among those who were before him.
 For he clung to the Lord; he did not depart from following Him, but kept His commandments, which the Lord had commanded Moses” (2 Kings 18:5,6).
 This week, we will be reading Psalms contained in the word of God written by the sons of Korah.
 It is not the priests who wrote several of the Psalms that became part of the eternal Word of God!
 It was Korah's family!
 They served with a hunger for God (Ps.
 84:2).
 They felt deep contentment in God's presence.
 "I had rather be a doorkeeper in the house of my God, than to dwell in the tents of wickedness" (84:10 NIV).
-They had a continual habit of prayer.
-That resulted in some of the most beautiful songs to be included in God's Word.
+They had a continual habit of prayer and that resulted in some of the most beautiful songs to be included in God's Word.

 There is a wonderful lesson to be learned from this!
 Today's faithful, loving and joyful service to the Lord touches generations to come!
 The question is: Do we see things from a holy perspective like the sons of Korah?
 Are we looking to the Lord and serving Him with faith, joy and steadfastness, knowing that service to Him will build a legacy that can lead generations to come to life in Christ?
 It is easy to become distracted by the things around us with an eye on the next accomplishment in this life?
 Or the troubles of today…